yashdahiya0/CS4540-Mozilla-Project-Group-7/docket/logs.md

 ### version 0.2.1
 - Added a clean up button which would remove data from the local storage and empty it
+- fixed bug error which resulted in mismatches
+- cleaned up bugs for functionality

+### version 0.2.2
+- working on it.